 Many of these pros and cons are a matter of lifestyle.
 If you’re a busy urbanite who eschews property maintenance and prefers to live within walking distance of downtown attractions, a condominium might be the best option for you.
 If you like a little more space around you and don’t mind some occasional yardwork, you might be better off buying a detached home in an outlying neighborhood or subdivision.

-Whether the market will cool significantly over the coming months remains to be seen.
-As of right now, the Seattle condo market is still very competitive.
-Strong demand and limited inventory have increased competition among buyers.
-Buyers should be prepared to move quickly when they find the right unit.
+What the market will inevitably do over the coming months remains to be seen.
+That said, buyers should be prepared to move quickly when they find the right unit.

 Get Pre-Approved to Increase Your Chance for Success